We just reached 30,000 articles on this wiki! 🥳

 Unused Text

-There is a lot of unused text, curiously in English (most of the text in the final game is in Japanese).
-These include leftovers from the unreleased English version known as Lunar Chase (perhaps including the prototypes that were leaked).
+There is a lot of unused text in English, presumably holdovers from mechanics that were scrapped before Nintendo translated the game to Japanese.
+These include leftovers from the original, unreleased Western version known as Lunar Chase (likely including the prototypes that were leaked).

-At 0x9228 is a list of names for the models, though the list is incomplete and contains some names reflecting earlier models that were replaced with others (such as the GAMEBOY):
+At 0x9228 is a list of names for models, mostly from the Eclipse tech demo.
+The list is incomplete and contains some names reflecting earlier models that were replaced with others (such as the GAMEBOY).

 CUBE